- The CareerBeacon Team

 Sound relatable?
 It does to me.
 Just know, for what it’s worth, that if you feel like you’re running to stand still on a daily basis, you’re not alone.

-Anyway, it seems that millennials are generally more likely to have a side gig than older people and that younger adults rely on those gigs for a larger portion of their income.
+Anyway, it seems that younger adults are generally more likely to have a side gig than older generations, and that they rely on those gigs for a larger portion of their income.
 About 40 percent of millennials with a side gig say it’s the source of at least half of their monthly income.

 “Between the ever-changing nature of jobs and the stagnant wages in much of the past decade, young people have turned to side hustles to generate needed income and utilize skills and talents that are in demand,” Greg McBride, CFA, Bankrate chief financial analyst, is quoted as saying.